vikashpani/scrap/README.md

+Diagnosis code B20 (HIV disease) consistently ranks as the top diagnosis for patients aged 19 and above, with the highest concentration seen in the 36–59 age group

 “With Institutional claims comprising 86.16%—dominated by top provider JACOBI MEDICAL CENTER and top service code 99232—and Professional claims at just 0.123%—led by IVEY GRACE and service code 99309—the data reveals a sharp concentration of volume and impact around a few key players.”